 Frequent hot wildfire is shrinking vine thicket patches, weeds are infesting them and displacing natives, and woodland is encroaching on them.
 As the patches are an interconnected network, the loss or degradation of one vine thicket patch affects all other patches.
 The degradation of the ecosystem has led to some loss of connectivity.

 Since 2007–2008, when EK began working with the Bardi Jawi and Nyul Nyul Rangers, EK has collaborated with traditional owners and ranger groups, and partner organisations, to look after vine thicket patches.
 Activities have included fire and weed management, revegetation and research and monitoring, including biological surveys.
 We have also been documenting the ecology and fire history and traditional ecological knowledge of MVTs.

-Read more about the collaborative MVT research and management projects that KNP is coordinating:
+Read more about other collaborative MVT research and management projects that KNP is coordinating:

 Commonwealth and WA Listings

 This work has made a significant contribution to state and national documentation of MVTs, and was instrumental to the listing of vine thickets in 2013 as a nationally Endangered ecosystem under the Commonwealth Environmental Protection and Biodiversity Conservation Act 1999.
 Despite recommendations to upgrade the state listing, monsoon vine thickets remain listed as a Vulnerable ecosystem in WA.